 All is done.

+Tip 1.
 Do back up with your Android device frequently.
 Thus, you won't have to worry about losing data for Android Data Recovery can not restore overwritten files and there may be a chance that you may never find them back.
-To back up with your devices, Android Manager would be a good help.
+To back up with your devices, Android Manager and Android Backup & Restore would be your good assistants.